Crippius/whatsapp-wrapped/README.md

 ![Example](https://imgur.com/tZYIfJb.png)

-## Description
+## 📝 Description
-This repository contains the project I developed during the summmer of '22, in which I created a script that takes an exported .txt file from a Whatsapp chat and outputs a PDF that explores lots of interesting information and data about its conversations through graphs and made-up messages.
+Transform your WhatsApp chat history into a beautiful PDF report filled with interesting insights, data visualizations, and engaging analytics.
+This tool analyzes your exported chat file and creates a comprehensive report showing your messaging patterns, favorite emojis, and much more!

-The program supports both IOS and Android exported files.
+✨ **Supported Platforms:** iOS and Android

-The supported languages are English and Italian.
+🌍 **Supported Languages:** English and Italian

-## How to export a Whatsapp chat
+## 📱 How to Export Your WhatsApp Chat
-* Go to the chat you want to want to know more
+1. Open the WhatsApp chat you want to analyze
-* Click the three dots on the top right of your screen
+2. Tap the three dots (⋮) in the top right corner
-* Click "More"
+3. Select **More**
-* Click "Export chat"
+4. Choose **Export chat**
-* Click "Without media"
+5. Select **Without media**
-* Download it into your device
+6. Save the file to your device
-* Use it in this script!
+7. Upload it to WhatsApp Wrapped!

-## Functionalities
+## 🎨 Features

-Possible plots:
+### 📊 Visualizations
-* Number of messages from the start of your texting journey to today (line plot)
+- Message frequency timeline
-* Most used emojis (bar plot)
+- Most used emoji analysis
-* Most used words (bar plot / wordcloud)
+- Popular words analysis (bar plot & wordcloud)
-* Number of messages per weekday (spider plot)
+- Weekly messaging patterns (spider plot)
-* Most active people (bar plot)
+- Most active participants
-* Number of messages per time of day (line plot)
+- Daily message distribution

-You can also get info about
+### 📈 Analytics
-* Total number of messages
+- Total message count
-* Most active day/month/year/weekday
+- Peak activity periods (day/month/year/weekday)
-* Longest (in)active streak
+- Conversation streaks (active & inactive)
-* Average response time
+- Response time analysis
-* And much more!!!
+- And many more insights!

-## File Structure
+## 🗂️ Project Structure

 ```
 whatsapp-wrapped/